weweb-assets/plugin-strapi/src/markdown/general.md

 This plugin will add:

-Ghost as a collection source
+Strapi as a collection source